yegorsokolov/BotCopier/README.md

 This project provides a skeleton framework for creating an "Observer" Expert Advisor (EA) that monitors other bots trading in the same MetaTrader 4 account.
 It logs trade activity, exports data for learning and can generate candidate strategy EAs based on that information.

-The EA records trade openings and closings using the `OnTradeTransaction` callback when available.
-Platforms without this callback fall back to scanning orders each tick so logs remain accurate.
+The EA records trade openings, closings and order modifications through the `OnTradeTransaction` callback, updating an internal ticket-state map so changes are captured immediately. `OnTick` is reserved for light housekeeping such as CPU-load sampling.

 ## Directory Layout